robertdpowell/rp_blog/_posts/2021-11-02-Team Topologies.md

 - Fracture plan patterns split code up into separate parts that can live in separate repos and can be worked on by different teams.

-- Reverse Conway - design teams to match the intended architecture.
+- Reverse Conway - our architecture is a reflection of the communication patterns of our org.
+So, if we want a different architecture, design teams and interaction patternd to match the intended architecture.
 DBA example.

 ##### Chapter 3 - Team first thinking